Ahmed97Muhammad/Test/readMe.txt

     git pull origin master

 adding branch then pull request then wait for others to review and finally owner merges it to master branch

+for contributing fork it so that your account has a copy of it then do some work on it and finally pull request so that the owner of the ocde can review it and merged it if he wants to.